World-class research. Ultimate impact.

 Nutrition and Metabolism publishes rigorously peer-reviewed studies focused on nutrition and metabolism ranging from early nutrition to nutrition in the elderly, from molecular mechanisms to in vivo human physiology and from nutritional and clinical intervention studies to population studies.
-Specialty Chief Editors Ellen E Blaak from Maastricht University are supported by an outstanding editorial board of internationally renowned scientists.
+Specialty Chief Editor Ellen E Blaak from Maastricht University is supported by an outstanding editorial board of internationally renowned scientists.
 This multidisciplinary open-access journal section is at the forefront of scientific interchange and dissemination of the clinical and metabolic aspects of nutrition in relation to chronic metabolic diseases and impactful discoveries for scientists and health practitioners from around the globe as well as the public worldwide.

 The scope of Nutrition and Metabolism includes studies on molecular nutrition as well as integrative physiology in the context of obesity, diabetes and metabolic syndrome.
 Besides diet, also physical exercise and the interaction between diet and physical activity is a focus area.
 New and innovative areas and methodologies are of interest, including the field of host-microbe interactions, sex-related differences in metabolism, the timing of food intake, the balance between healthy and sustainable foods as well as personalized nutrition and related -omic based methods to achieve a better insight into the complex interaction between nutrition and human metabolism.